mozman/ezdxf/docs/source/tutorials/custom_data.rst

 .. warning::

-    Here you will not find any documentation about how to use the stored user data outside of `ezdxf`.
-I have no experience with AutoLisp and therefore there are not many examples how to read and use the user data in AutoCAD or any other CAD application.
+    I have no experience with AutoLisp so far and I created this scripts for AutoLisp while writing this tutorial.
+There may be better ways to accomplish these tasks, and feedback on this is very welcome.
+    Everything is tested with BricsCAD and should also work with the full version of AutoCAD.

-This is the common prolog for all code examples shown in this tutorial:
+This is the common prolog for all Python code examples shown in this tutorial:

 .. code-block:: Python